 A WorldCat record includes the ability to generate bibliographic citations for the displayed work.
 A "Cite/Export" link in the horizontal menu bar launches a pop-up window with citations for the five most common citation styles (APA, Chicago, Harvard, MLA and Turabian) that users can copy and paste into a document or e-mail.
-A citation can also be exported, either to a file formatted for EndNote bibliographic software, or directly to the RefWorks online bibliography service.
+A citation can also be exported, either in a file formatted for EndNote bibliographic software or directly to the RefWorks online bibliography service.

 WorldCat.org offers a variety of exciting and useful social networking and personalization tools to make the search-and-discovery experience more informative and appealing.
-WorldCat’s social tools include:

 - Reviews: Writing reviews allows users to share their opinions of items found on WorldCat.
 They can also read the reviews and recommendations of other WorldCat.org members.

 - Ratings: A one-to-five-star rating system gives users the chance to tell others what they think of a work.